How to Use Machine Learning for Customer Segmentation

 Image by the Author: Machine Learning for Customer Segmentation dataset example

-For example, you could use a geographic parameter to segment customers according to the state or country they reside in.
+• Geographic: This parameter defines the geographic location of a group of customers.
+A geographic parameter can be used to segment customers based on where they live and shop.
+You could use a geographic parameter to segment customers according to the state or country they reside in.
 This can help build loyalty among your best customers and create specific marketing materials to target their localities.

-Age, gender, and education level are examples of demographics.
-These personal characteristics are the most basic data points that can be collected on an individual level.
-Using these data points to segment customers can help marketers understand why they behave the way they do and where to focus their efforts.
+• Demographic: Age, gender, and education level are examples of demographics.
+These personal characteristics are the most basic data points that can be collected.
+Using these data points to segment customers can help marketers understand why customers behave the way they do and where to focus their efforts.
+For example, a company would not offer baby product loyalty programs to non-parents.

-Behavioral data points describe customer habits before and after a purchase.
-This includes details like how much money they spend or how often they shop on a specific website.
+• Behavioral: Behavioral data points describe customer habits before and after a purchase.
+Behavioral segmentation includes details like how much money they spend or how often they shop on your website.
+By segmenting your customers based on their behavioral parameters, you can identify market segments suited to receive certain types of marketing messages.
+Analyzing customer behavior gives you key insights into how to market to them.

 Machine Learning for Customer Segmentation in the no-code platform Graphite Note

-Image by the Author: Machine Learning for Customer Segmentation in the no-code platform Graphite Note
+Image by the Author: Machine Learning for Customer Segmentation in the no-code platform: Graphite Note

-The bottom line is that you can use machine learning to automate most elements of the customer segmentation process.
-You can analyze large volumes of data, collect demographic and psychographic data, and create survey questions to help you determine what makes a good customer segment.
+You can use machine learning to automate most elements of the customer segmentation process.
+You can analyze large volumes of data, collect data, and create survey questions.

 Disclaimer